raccoonasdf/Simply-Love-SM5/README.md

 - makes the header bar during gameplay an overlay instead of an underlay. this is because i like measure lines enabled but i don't like them being drawn over top of the header bar
-- puts judgments underneath the notes and makes their pop-in effect more vertically stretchy because i think it's fun :)
+- puts judgments underneath the notes
+- makes judgment, score, combo, and pacemaker bouncier :)
 - adds little banner previews on the music wheel for songs and packs
 - adds an artist filter to the search menu